Bhadrinath-ps/Angular-MovieTicketBooking/README.md

 ## Project Overview 🌐

-- **Movie Grip** is a sophisticated Online Movie Ticket Booking System developed using Angular.
-- Provides users with a seamless and intuitive platform to browse, select, and book movie tickets.
-- Focuses on delivering an exceptional user experience with responsive design and real-time updates.
+**Movie Grip** is a sophisticated Online Movie Ticket Booking System developed using Angular.
+It provides users with a seamless and intuitive platform to browse, select, and book movie tickets.
+It focuses on delivering an exceptional user experience with responsive design and real-time updates.

 ## Technologies Used 🛠️